mateori0s/my-posts-app/README.md

   - Authenticated users can create posts/comments
   - Users can only update their own profiles

+(In the development environment, we created two policies to be able to post from Vercel.)

 ## 🎯 Approach and Methodology

 ### Development Philosophy